gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallProcessingUserSetupHowTo.md

  - a simple Forwarding or Standalone Proxy
  - adding a node to an existing Stroom cluster

-## Set up the Stroom processing user's environment
+## Set up the Stroom Processing User's Environment

 To automate the running of a Stroom Proxy or Application service under our Stroom processing user, `stroomuser`, there are a number of configuration files and scripts we need to deploy.